Katussska/film-search-and-information/README.md

 # MovieHub - Film Guide (!in progress!)

+> [!WARNING]
+> Has small bug.
+For start click on MovieHub logo.

 **Note: This project is a school assignment and may not have full production-level features.**

-**Note2.0: Has small bug.
-For start click on MovieHub logo.**

 Welcome to MovieHub, your go-to resource for exploring information about movies.
 This web application leverages the IMDb API to provide users with a convenient way to search for films based on title, director, or actor.